sekhri101/personal-goals/README.md

 - [x] :church: Went to Mass to celebrate Capella's girls' first communion
 - [x] :television: Started watching The Path.
 It was really good!
+- [x] :sparkle_heart: Resigned from something, to make more room for other things in my life
+- [x] :fishing_pole_and_fish: Signed S and I up for some summer activities

 ### Side Projects & Other Goals